ROCm/HIP/docs/reference/kernel_language.md

 Warp matrix functions allow a warp to cooperatively operate on small matrices whose elements are spread over the lanes in an unspecified manner.
-This feature was introduced in Cuda 9.
+This feature was introduced in CUDA 9.

 HIP does not support any of the kernel language warp matrix types or functions.